welingtonlarsen/pokelist/README.md

 # Pokelist

-This Pokelist was created with the aim to pratice more about some React JS libs.
+This Pokémon list was created with the aim to pratice more about some React JS libs.

 ![](https://img.shields.io/badge/Autor-Welington%20Larsen-brightgreen)
 ![](https://img.shields.io/badge/Language-Javascript-brightgreen)